 of meeting during my time at the Royal Barracks.
 In August 1916, we marched

 out of the Barracks and embarked on the steamer for Holyhead.
+We had a great send off.
 The city was

 lined with people.
 It was sad to see the relatives of many of the men following